 How the Führer Stole Christmas

-While the Third Reich was described by many as having many of the trappings of a religious sect – it was led by a cult figure with Messianic visions, had its own dogma and rituals and earned, by merit of by force, the faith of a congregation – Hitler was very clear about having no intention to turn Nazism from a political movement to a religious one.
+While the Third Reich had many of the trappings of a religious sect – it was led by a cult figure with Messianic visions, had its own dogma and rituals, and earned, by merit or by force, the faith of a congregation – Hitler did not wish to turn Nazism from a political movement to a religious one.

 The Nazis had a messy relationship with religion and the party’s own members had a grab bag of religious views: practicing Protestants and Catholics; atheists; some who believed Jesus was Aryan instead of Jewish; others who sought to bring down the Catholic Church from within by sending SS spies into seminaries.